 For many people, podcasts have become a part of everyday life.
 For language learners, they provide a great opportunity to study even when your hands aren’t free.
 The modern conundrum, though, is knowing which ones to listen to.
 After all, there are only so many hours in the day.
-To make it easier for you, we collected some of our favorite French-language podcasts, or balladodiffusiones, for everyone ranging from beginners to advanced speakers.
+To make it easier for you, we collected some of our favorite French-language podcasts, or balladodiffusiones.
+There’s something on this list for everyone who wants to learn French with podcasts, from beginners to advanced speakers.

-This podcast is the work of pretty much one woman, and it’s different from a lot of the other selections you’ll encounter.
+This podcast is the work of one person, and it’s different from a lot of the other selections you’ll encounter.
 It’s kind of like an audio journal that updates with short, three-minute episodes every Tuesday, Wednesday and Thursday.
 The topics of the episodes vary because, as the name says, it covers one part of the podcaster’s day in France.
-There are insights into French culture, history and minutiae, all delivered in French speech that is spoken deliberately, so it’s easier to understand than language you would hear spoken casually on the streets of Paris.
+There are insights into French culture, history and minutiae, all delivered in French that is spoken deliberately, so it’s easier to understand than the language you would hear spoken casually on the streets of Paris.

 If you really like the news and you’re pretty good at French, then this is the best podcast for you.
-Grand Reportage is one of the primary global news sources in France, with investigative reporting looking into issues all over the world.
-Some of the most recent episodes have covered the financial crisis in Venezuela, the fight against tuberculosis in Peru and the Okinawan resistance to a new U.S. military base in Japan.
+Grand Reportage is one of the primary global news sources in France.
+Investigative reporters look into issues all over the world.
+Episodes have covered the financial crisis in Venezuela, the fight against tuberculosis in Peru and the Okinawan resistance to a new U.S. military base in Japan.
 Put out by Radio France Internationale, Grand Reportage is often the measuring stick with which other French international journalism is compared.